WebQit/docs/play-ui/docs/js/api/dom/mutationcallback/README.md

+---
+desc: Fires a callback on an element's 'connected' or 'disconnected' mutation state event.
+---
 # DOM/mutationCallback\(\)

 This function observes when the specified elements are added to, or removed from the document or given context.